 Medicare Advantage plans can be added, dropped or switched each Annual Enrollment Period, so it can be a great time to consider whether the type of plan you have is still meeting the needs you have today.
 Generally, as we get older, our medical needs change a great deal.
 Making sure the plan you have keeps up with the current needs of your life ahead of time can save you time and money in the long run.

 For many people, the calculation for savings with out-of-pocket costs changes with age, especially around ages 75-80.
 Generally, plans with lower premiums will either have strict networks with restricted access to providers, or high out-of-pocket costs.
 Plans with higher premiums will tend to have either broader access to providers or lower out-of-pocket costs.

 In the younger years, more restricted low-premium plans can make sense as a good way to save money, since many people don’t anticipate using their care as often outside of routine preventive care that is fully covered or in the case of emergencies.

-However, as we get older we will inevitably need to use more of our health services, including things we may have never needed before such as skilled nursing facilities and long hospital stays.
+However, Medicare for older adults will inevitably involve more use of health services, including things that might not have been needed before such as skilled nursing facilities and long hospital stays.
 At this age it may make sense to make the transition to a plan with a higher monthly premium but more comprehensive coverage.